EMDR Training Providers are responsible for adhering to and following current EMDRIA Policies and the Basic Training Curriculum Requirements.

 Disclosure of Training Costs

-Providers must disclose the full cost of the entire EMDR basic training to prospective participants upfront and prior to registration.
-If consultation hours are not included in the registration fees, providers must provide an estimated range for the out of pocket cost for completing the 10 consultation hours.
+Trainers must disclose the full cost of the entire EMDR basic training to prospective participants upfront and prior to registration.
+If consultation hours are not included in the registration fees, trainers must provide an estimated range for the out of pocket cost for completing the 10 consultation hours.
 This information must be included in promotional training advertisement materials.

 Cancellation & Refund Policies